-They get outdoor physical training, and receive training in the use of weapons, first aid, riot control and unarmed combat.
-They also get classroom training on criminal laws and procedure, investigative techniques, crowd control and how to deal with the many situations they will come across in the line of duty.
+Most states also have their own training schools where non-IPS officers and constables go for training.
+Later, there is also in-service training given from time to time.
+Other ranks get outdoor physical training, and training in the use of weapons, first aid, riot control and unarmed combat.
+They also get classroom training on various criminal laws, about procedure, about how to conduct investigations and control crowds and deal with all the many situations they come across.

 12. How many police stations are there in the country?
-As of January 2013, there were 14,360 police stations in the country, including 502 women police stations.
+There are 12,809 police stations in the country.